MScBiomedicalInformatics/MSIB32500/lectures/lecture2.md

 - Split the data

-For an **'embarrassingly parallel problems'** (also known as perfectly parallel or pleasingly parallel), the obvious strategy is to split the big data in small manageable chunks.
-This startegy generally apply to 'data intensive' problems.
-A clasic example of this kind of problems in in bioinformatics is the use of the BLAST algorithm on huge amouns of sequencing data.
+For **'embarrassingly parallel problems'** (also known as perfectly parallel or pleasingly parallel), the obvious strategy is to split the big data into small manageable chunks.
+This strategy generally applies to 'data-intensive' problems.
+A classic example of this kind of problems in bioinformatics is the use of the BLAST algorithm on huge amounts of sequencing data.
 See [Applications of Grid Computing in Genetics and Proteomics](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.458.8893&rep=rep1&type=pdf)

-By spliting the data and distributing the execution of the BLAST algorithm over thousand of Grid 'workers', the computational runtime of BLAST over big data can be reduced to manageable and/or acepatble.
+By splitting the data and distributing the execution of the BLAST algorithm over thousand of Grid 'workers', the computational runtime of BLAST over big data can be reduced to manageable and/or acceptable.
 See an application of the **GRID-BLAST** algorithm at [Using Grid technology for computationally intensive applied bioinformatics analyses](http://www.bioinfo.de/isb/2006060046/main.html)

 As a result [The epitope space of the human proteome](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2271163/) was defined.

 - Distribute the computational load

 For **'computationally intensive'** tasks (i.e. **searching for prime numbers**, **calculating large factorials**,  quantum chromodynamics, astrophysical and cosmological simulations, weather simulation, etc.), and for tasks were there is **strong 'data interdependence'** a Message Passing Interface (MPI) strategy is needed.
 MPI is a communication protocol for programming parallel computers.
 Both point-to-point and collective communication are supported.
-MPI is a message-passing application programmer interface, together with protocol and semantic specifications for how its features must behave in any implementation.
+MPI is a message-passing application programmer interface, together with a protocol and semantic specifications for how its features must behave in any implementation.
 MPI's goals are high performance, scalability, and portability.
 A good read for an introduction to programming parallel systems that use the MPI: [Parallel Programming with MPI](http://www.cs.usfca.edu/~peter/ppmpi/)

-Recomended reading: [rapidGSEA](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-016-1244-x), a bioinformatics application for speeding-up the gene set enrichment analysis on multi-core CPUs and CUDA-enabled GPUs
+Recommended reading: [rapidGSEA](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-016-1244-x), a bioinformatics application for speeding-up the gene set enrichment analysis on multi-core CPUs and CUDA-enabled GPUs

-- Access more memmory
+- Access more memory

-There are tasks that are both computational and data intensive, they usually need to have simultaneous access to the full data model
+There are tasks that are both computational and data-intensive, they usually need to have simultaneous access to the full data model
-(i.e. multiplying two big matrices), to compute those kind of problems, it is needed to access HPC resources with nodes that share large amouns of RAM memmory.
-In Bioinformatics a commun problem that often needs such setting is **De novo transcriptome assembly** from RNA-Seq data this task ususallu demand ~1G of RAM per ~1M pairs Illumina reads (i.e. tools like: [SOAPdenovo-trans](http://soap.genomics.org.cn/SOAPdenovo-Trans.html), [TransABYSS](https://github.com/bcgsc/transabyss) and [Trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki))
+(i.e. multiplying two big matrices), to compute that kind of problems, it is needed to access HPC resources with nodes that share large amounts of RAM memory.
+In Bioinformatics a common problem that often needs such setting is **De novo transcriptome assembly** from RNA-Seq data this task usually demand ~1G of RAM per ~1M pairs Illumina reads (i.e. tools like [SOAPdenovo-trans](http://soap.genomics.org.cn/SOAPdenovo-Trans.html), [TransABYSS](https://github.com/bcgsc/transabyss) and [Trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki))

-See Robert Bukowski's Trinity workshop and hands-on exercises at: http://cbsu.tc.cornell.edu/lab/doc/Trinity_workshop_Part1.pdf
+See Robert Bukowski's Trinity workshop and hands-on exercises at http://cbsu.tc.cornell.edu/lab/doc/Trinity_workshop_Part1.pdf

 ## Programing languages for Distributed Computing: